Traffic encryption (HTTPS)

 How do I get secure access to my site?

-For Wild Apricot domains (sites that use wildapricot.org), you simply add an s after the http in your website address (e.g.
+For Wild Apricot domains (sites that use wildapricot.org), you simply add an s after the http in your website address (e.g. traffic encryption options (see below).instead of ).
+To enforce secure access throughout your site, you need to set your

-What if I use a different domain?
+What if I use a custom domain?

 Traffic encryption options